The Romantic Young Lady (TV play): Cast

-Production

-The play had been filmed for British television in 1938.

 Reception

 The Guardian said Syms "acts with a rare intelligence and poise."
 The Manchester Evening News said it "had a great deal of charm".
 The Liverpool Echo said "in a part which was not exactly an easy one, Miss Syms gave a performance hinting at considerable talent."

 The reception led to a number of offers for Syms, including a seven year contract with Associated British and a role in My Teenage Daughter.